FAIR-Chem/fairchem/docs/core/intro_series.md

-# Open Catalyst Intro Series
+# Why model atoms for climate?

 New to chemistry but excited to know how ML can help?
 Larry Zitnick has made a few intro videos for audiences without a computational chemistry background!